 how it works

-Contact Caring Canine Companions via the contact details on the Contact Us page and one of our Co-ordintors will talk you through the process.
+Contact Caring Canine Companions via the contact details on the Contact Us page and one of our Co-ordinators will talk you through the process.

 Caring Canine Companions is funded by the Commonwealth Government to provide the canine visiting program at no cost to aged care providers.

 Caring Canine Companions recruits, screens and orients volunteer visitors as they express interest in participating in the program.
 At the same time, visitor’s dogs are screened for temperament and capacity to be comfortable in an aged care environment and with aged care residents.

-Once we have addressed your questions and you have expressed a desire for a regular canine visitor, we will liase with you and the visitor to arrange a suitable time for visits to occur.
+Once we have addressed your questions and you have expressed a desire for a regular canine visitor, we will liaise with you and the visitor to arrange a suitable time for visits to occur.
 Our Co-ordinators will monitor the visits ongoing and be available to address with you any issues that arise.